-That is the fact that the microSD cards you used with the conventional Switch “cannot be used for saving or playing software.”
+That is the fact that the microSD cards you used with the original Switch “cannot be used to save or play software” on the new console.

-In Switch 2, a next-generation standard called “microSD Express” was adopted to maximize storage performance.
-Thanks to this, the maximum transfer speed has jumped to nearly 9–10 times that of previous versions (theoretical value), but in exchange, there are rules regarding compatibility and how to choose.
+The Switch 2 adopts a next-generation standard called “microSD Express” to maximize storage performance.
+While this increases the maximum transfer speed to nearly 9–10 times (theoretical value) that of the previous standard, it comes with specific rules regarding compatibility and selection.

-“I bought a cheap one, and the loading is so slow it’s stressful…”
+“I bought a cheap one, and now I’m frustrated by the slow load times…”

-To prevent such failures, we have carefully selected “recommended microSD Express cards fully compatible with Switch 2.”
-We will determine the Best Buy for each of the 256GB and 512GB categories.
+To prevent such mistakes, we have carefully selected the “best microSD Express cards that are fully compatible with the Switch 2.”
+We have determined the best buys in both the 256GB and 512GB categories.

-Before looking at the rankings, let’s update our common knowledge about choosing SD cards for Switch 2.
+Before looking at the rankings, let’s update your common knowledge regarding SD card selection for the Switch 2.
 Different rules apply compared to the previous Switch.
-Please be sure to read through this, as you might end up having to buy a replacement depending on your usage.
+Please read this carefully; otherwise, you may end up needing to buy a replacement depending on your intended use.

-The “microSD Express” standard is mandatory for “saving and playing downloaded software” on Switch 2.
-Software cannot be launched using conventional microSD cards (such as UHS-I).
-However, conventional cards can still be used for “importing screenshots and videos” from the old Switch.
+The microSD Express standard is mandatory for “saving and playing downloadable software” on the Switch 2.
+Software cannot be launched from conventional microSD cards (such as UHS-I).
+However, older cards can still be used to “import screenshots and videos” from an original Switch.

-Mr.gadgetOh, that’s not a malfunction.
-Actually, to save and launch Switch 2 game software, you need a new standard card called “microSD Express.”
+Mr.GadgetsOh, that’s not a malfunction.
+In fact, to save and launch game software on the Switch 2, you need a card with the new “microSD Express” standard.

-Mr.gadgetIt cannot be used for games.
-However, it is possible to import “screenshots” and “videos” from an old SD card to the Switch 2.
-Its usage is limited.
+Mr.GadgetsThey cannot be used for gaming purposes.
+However, you can use them to import “screenshots” and “videos” stored on your old SD card to the Switch 2.
+Their usage is limited.

-This is essentially a “micro SSD” that condenses the “PCIe interface” and “NVMe protocol”—used in PC SSDs—into an SD card size.
+Think of it as a “super-compact SSD”—it condenses the “PCIe interface” and “NVMe protocol” used in PC SSDs into an SD card form factor.

-UHS-I standard SD cards, which were mainstream for the conventional Switch, had a maximum theoretical transfer speed of around 104MB/s (with proprietary extensions by some products).
-However, microSD Express reaches a theoretical maximum transfer speed of 985MB/s.
-This is expected to improve loading times for vast open-world games and reduce asset loading delays (pop-in phenomenon).
+The “UHS-I” standard SD cards that were mainstream for the original Switch had a maximum transfer speed of about 104MB/s (with some proprietary extensions).
+However, the microSD Express standard reaches a maximum theoretical transfer speed of 985MB/s.
+This is expected to improve loading times for massive open-world games and reduce asset loading delays (pop-in phenomena).

 - What happens if I insert a conventional card?